dariober/cnv_facets/README.md

 MAF_R | Float | Log-odds-ratio (logOR) summary for the segment. logOR is defined by the log-odds ratio of the variant allele count in the tumor versus in the normal
 MAF_R_CLUST | Float | Log-odds-ratio (logOR) summary for the segment cluster. logOR is defined by the log-odds ratio of the variant allele count in the tumor versus that in the normal
 SEGCLUST | Integer | Segment cluster to which the segment belongs CF_EM | Float | Cellular fraction, fraction of DNA associated with the aberrant genotype.
-Set to 1 for normal diploid TCN_EM | Integer | Total copy number.
-2 for normal diploid LCN_EM | Integer | Lesser (minor) copy number.
-1 for normal diploid CNV_ANN | String | Annotation features assigned to this CNV
+Set to 1 for normal diploid.
+See also issue #17
+TCN_EM | Integer | Total copy number.
+2 for normal diploid
+LCN_EM | Integer | Lesser (minor) copy number.
+1 for normal diploid
+CNV_ANN | String | Annotation features assigned to this CNV